-The National Council (as hereinafter defined), by a vote of two thirds (⅔’s) among those present and voting and with the approval of the Exarch, is hereby empowered to remove from its membership rolls or, depending upon the degree of the transgression, impose lesser sanctions, any Member of the Order who has conducted himself in a manner inconsistent with the principles and objectives of the Order and has deliberately violated these Bylaws or has brought disrepute to the Order; provided, however, that prior to a final determination by the National Council, such Member is afforded an opportunity to appear either in person or by mail before the National Council and rebut any and all accusations made against him.
+The National Council (as hereinafter defined), by a vote of two thirds (⅔’s) among those present and voting and with the approval of the Exarch, is hereby empowered to remove from its membership rolls or, depending upon the degree of the transgression, impose lesser sanctions, any Member of the Order who has conducted himself in a manner inconsistent with the principles and objectives of the Order and has deliberately violated these Bylaws or has brought disrepute to the Order; provided, however, that prior to a final determination by the National Council, such Member is afforded an opportunity to appear either in person or by virtual video or by certified mail or by overnight delivery before the National Council and rebut any and all accusations made against him.
 (Amended Oct.
 27th, 2007; Oct.
-27th, 2018).
+27th, 2018, October 8, 2022).

 Article 4: General Membership Meetings